SnowCold/privacy/README.md

 messages.
 You can deactivate these notifications by changing your notification settings on your device.
 Storage of Information
-Kiloo will store your information for as long as necessary in order to provide you with the App.
+Vega will store your information for as long as necessary in order to provide you with the App.
 Contact Us
-If you have any questions about this Privacy Policy, please contact us at: support@kiloo.com.
+If you have any questions about this Privacy Policy, please contact us at: support@Vega.com.